onecheesepizza/md-view/README.md

 # md-view

 A simple [Express](https://expressjs.com/) app that displays a markdown file from a URL, including [shared Dropbox URLs](https://help.dropbox.com/files-folders/share/view-only-access).
-When deployed, it can be used to modify a raw markdown URL to make it immediately viewable in the broswer when shared.
+When deployed, it can be used to modify a raw markdown URL to make it immediately viewable in the broswer for sharing.

 Use at: https://md-view.glitch.me
 Example: https://md-view.glitch.me/?url=https://raw.githubusercontent.com/microsoft/vscode/master/README.md